NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2X
     - Requires and costs 75%
     - Shark juggles better
-    - Shark is a single hit projectile that does 50 damage
+    - Shark is a single hit projectile that does 60 damage
     - Can be grabbed the entire duration
+- RB
+    - Hitbox on shoulder blades to arm pit
 - GRKnJ changed to a custom 6B

 #### Cosmetic

 - 4A releases the sword two frames earlier
+- 8A when done in a combo, Kisame will already be holding the sword